 Borage oil - borago officinalis - Borage is believed to be native to the western Mediterranean areas (Spain, North Africa) where it is abundant.
 Cultivated and escaped, it spread across Europe and North America.
 Borage is bristling with slightly prickly long rough hairs.
 The plant is rich in honey producing juices.
 Long ago, herbalists sold a spring "purifying herb juice" made with fresh leaves of watercress, dandelion and borage.
 Borage oil is desired for its content in unsaturated fatty acids, considered to be very important for certain metabolisms.
 It is especially rich in gamma-lineolenic acids.
 These essential fatty acids are actually also known as precursors of the molecules of the immune metabolism and of blood coagulation.
 They are also precursors of some constituents of the cell membrane.
 It is believed these fatty acids play a vital role in maintaining healthy skin and repairing skin that has been damaged by the ultra-violet rays of the sun.
 Borage oil is often recommended to treat skin problems; it is used to prevent aging and wrinkles, to fight dehydration and the loss of skin elasticity.
 Borage oil has regenerative, firming and restructuring properties.
 It is highly suggested as a worthwhile ingredient in products for dry, damaged or tired skin and in products for dry or permed hair.

 Chamomile -Chamomile is a perennial flower that grows abundantly in Germany, Morocco, and Italy.
 It is available for home gardeners here in the US in the form of seeds for planting or plants starts at garden centers and herb nurseries.
 It is considered mildly astringent, healing, anti-inflammatory and mildly fragrant.
 The tea is useful for indigestion and relaxation.
-The oil infusions are useful for eczema, insect bites, and minor wounds.
+The oil infusions are useful for eczema, and minor wounds.
 The water infusion is useful as eyewash for conjunctivitis and eyestrain.
 It is very useful externally for helping to deep clean pores.

 Aloe Vera - Aloe is an ancient herb.
 There are references in The Holy Bible of the body of Christ being embalmed with Aloes and Myrrh before placing him in the tomb, as was the custom in those days.
 Kings have fought wars over the valuable fields of medicine plants (Aloe) and its healing properties kept their soldiers fighting after they were wounded.
 Aloe is easy to